Concurrency in C#: Step-by-Step Tutorial 2025

 Difference between Concurrency and Parallelism in C#

-Both concurrency and parallelism are supported by the Task Parallel Library (TPL), a set of public types and APIs for multitasking and multithreading in C#.
-The TPL handles the partitioning of the work and the scheduling of threads on the thread pool for you.
+The Task Parallel Library (TPL) supports both concurrency and parallelism.
+It's a set of public types and APIs for multitasking and multithreading in C#.
+The TPL handles work partitioning and thread scheduling thread pool.

 So, the concurrency vs parallelism C# comparison boils down to the following differences: